Meet Boulder Acupuncturist and Functional Medicine Clinician

 Some serious soul searching led me to decide that training in Chinese Medicine would be the more fulfilling path to realizing my dreams.
 While acupuncture seems in sharp contrast to human rights legal work, in truth, it is just another modality for me to heal and harmonize what is stressed, injured, or out of balance.
 It was the best decision I’ve ever made.

 The happy ending: I can live in a place that I love (Boulder, CO), feel creatively and intellectually challenged, and live my passion by cultivating health and happiness in my community and the world — one person at a time.

-Why Do I Specialize in Emotional Health?
+Why Specialize in Mental and Emotional Health?